Interpretability and Generalization Bounds for Learning Spatial Physics: Theoretical Results

 \section{Theoretical Results}

-\subsection{Dataset construction}
+\subsection{Dataset Construction}

-To explore how the origin of training data impacts the model, we construct different datasets by sampling from different function spaces, assuming no noise.
-Let $\mathcal{F}(type, p)$ denote a function space of a type (polynomial, FEM, cosine, sine, etc.) with $p$ terms.
-Given the function class, the dataset is then constructed by sampling functions and evaluating on a grid with points $x_i \in i\Delta x$ with $\Delta x = 1/N_{\text{grid}}$ (e.g. the spacing the sensor grid).
-Entries in the dataset are $\{x_i, f(x_i), u(x_i)\}$ from functions sampled from $f \sim \mathcal{F}(type,p)$.
+To explore how the function space of the training data impacts the model, we construct different datasets by sampling from disparate function spaces.
+Let $\mathcal{F}(type, p)$ denote a function space of a type (e.g., polynomial, FEM, cosine, sine, etc.) with $p$ terms.
+Given the function class, the dataset is constructed by sampling functions evaluated on a grid with points $x_i \in i\Delta x$ with $\Delta x = 1/N_{\text{grid}}$ (e.g., the spacing of the sensor grid).
+Entries in the dataset are $\{x_i, f(x_i), u(x_i)\}$ from functions sampled from $f \sim \mathcal{F}(type,p)$ and $u$ obtained from analytical differentiation.
+In experiments, we consider function types of polynomial, sine $\sin(k \pi x)$, cosine $\cos(k \pi x)$, and piecewise linear (e.g. FEM).

-In the theoretical analysis, we consider functions constructed from basis sets.
-We implement four distinct function classes for experiments with variable $p$.
-The first class is polynomials, $f(x) =\sum_{i=1}^p c_i x^i$.
-The Cosine and Sine datasets are defined by $f(x) = \sum_{i=1}^p c_i\cos(i \pi x)$ and $f(x) = \sum_{i=1}^p c_i\sin(i \pi x)$ respectively.
-For these classes, functions $f$ are drawn by sampling coefficients from a distribution $c_i\sim U[-1,1]$, and then $u(x)$ is analytically solved.
-The final function class, ``FEM'', is constructed from piecewise linear $f$ with sampled node values $f_i\sim \mathcal N(0,1)$.
-The finite element method (FEM) provides analytically exact solutions for $u(x_i)$ at node points in 1D.
-In this dataset, each point value $\vf_i$ is independently random.
-The corresponding solution $u$ is determined from this specific $f$ (Fig.~\ref{fig:illustration}), which is distinct from adding noise to the observations of $f$ and $u$.